igumnoff/igumnoff.github.io/about.md

 Made License Generator using Scala, PlayFramework, Slick.

 ### MyLivePage, USA.
 January 2007 — August 2014.
-Founder, PHP developer, Highload expert.
+Founder, Senior PHP developer, Highload expert.

 Managed and built all departments of the company.